M.S. in Environmental Science

 Additional Elective Classes

 Take additional CIVL or ENVS elective classes offered for a minimum total of 30 semester hours.
-Note that ENVS 600, ENVS 601, ENVS 602 and ENVS 603 are only for students in the M.S. in Environmental Science emphasis on Urban Ecology program.

 Courses in other departments (maximum of 3 semester hours), independent studies (maximum of 3 semester hours), and thesis preparation (maximum of 6 semester hours) may be taken as additional electives with the consent of the Program Director and the other department.